wakebit/laravel-cycle/README.md

     $this->artisan('cycle:migrate');
 }
 ```
-For another databases follow [this instruction](https://cycle-orm.dev/docs/advanced-testing/1.x/en) and drop all tables in the `tearDown` method.
+For another databases follow [this instruction](https://cycle-orm.dev/docs/advanced-testing/2.x/en) and drop all tables in the `tearDown` method.

 ## Advanced
+### Manually defined ORM schema
 If you want to use a manually defined ORM schema you can define it in the `cycle.orm.schema` `SchemaConfig`'s `map` config key (this key is not present by default):
 ```php
 use Wakebit\CycleBridge\Schema\Config\SchemaConfig;